alessandro-gentilini/knuth-interview-2006/README.md

 But
-I never thought of computer science as a, as part of my career, it was something that I could do in order to make money, to prepare myself for a career that I’d heard about before.
+I never thought of computer science as a, as part of my career, it was something that I could do in order to make money, to prepare myself for a career that I'd heard about before.
 It was like, so I was going to be a physics teacher, then I was going to be math teacher, when I switched to math.
 And I went to, okay, so, when I finally graduated from Case, I had been recommended that I should go to the West Coast,